LafeLabs/thing/README.md

 - 0600-0677: 3d shapes
 - 0700-0777: 3d geometry actions
 - 01000-01777: symbols for 0-0777(second cube)

+To begin with, the so-called "root magick" actions do things to the GVM in various ways, interacting with the various editors, moving the GVM through the hypercube, etc.

+ASCII is a system of encoding all printable characters used in standard English-based computing, which is the standard for web coding used in the Geometron software platform.
+ASCII is used to represent the actions in software implementations of the GVM, encoding actions described in JavaScript code.
+Because ASCII also maps to the keys on a standard English language keyboard, these addresses in the hypercube correspond to the actions of the keys in Geometron apps.
+For instance, if the address 0141 corresponding to "a" points to 0330, it means that pressing the "a" key will cause the action 0330(move forward one unit) to be added to a glyph being edited.

+The symbol cube contains symbols representing all the ASCII characters, which takes the form of geometric font information.
+Thus again using the "a" example, we can point the address 01141, which is the ASCII for "a" with a 1 before it, to a sequence of geometric operations which draw an "a" on the screen.
+This defines a font, and any number of these can be created.

+The 8x8 tablet defined by the address 0200 through 0277 represent the "shape table" which defines a specific symbolic language.
+This might be a collection of specialized symbols like circuit symbols, subway map symbols etc.   As will all elements of the Geometron system, these shape tables are designed to be copy/pasted and remixed by all users in the network.

+The 8x8 tablet from 0300 through 0377 represents the heart of the system in many ways, and is the geometric actions used to make two dimensional symbols.

+In this section we will learn the structure of Geometron.
+This is not for everyone.
+But we will attempt to make it as non-technical as possible.

+make the keyboard, ascii, action tablet, physical hypercube stack, printed and copied from hypercube handed to you by someone,

+edit keyboard, paint keyboard, use to make icons and symbols, learn about the hypercube, edit one and share it with others, share all elements created, share keyboard, buy new keyboard, print and laminate tablets:

 ## Making Symbols using the full Geometron